flybywiresim/website/src/posts/hydraulics-update-2022.md

 ![aileron-2](/img/notam-images/feb2022-series/hydraulics/hydraulics2.png)

 Note that this is the first implementation step of hydraulic low level.
 Flight computer logic is for now a simple placeholder.
 When it comes to aircraft control, the hydraulic implementation will for now only be visual, and will not impact flight physics.
-Aerodynamic forces are also not computed yet, so do not be surprised if you see a drooping aileron in flight.
+Aerodynamic forces are also not computed yet, so do not be surprised if you see a drooping aileron in flight...
+More about this in the next section!

 Again - patience my friends.
 Maybe some moving things are better than thousands of words!